 In a city like Motown music is deep in your bones, especially for these three young budding singers who have been singing together for 12 years which is spectacular given the fact that they range in from 21 to 22.
 Music has been in the bloodline since birth, especially for Kourtney whose grandfather is the legendary Levi Stubbs of the Motown group “The Four Tops.”
 You could say that these young ladies were destined for music and just recently they stuck career gold when the creators of the hit FOX show “Empire” called to tell them they would be featured artist on an episode of the shows second season.
 Needless to say what was already a growing fan based turned into millions of eyes on three Detroit girls whose passion for music is so deep that they grind hard even to the level of perfection.

-I caught up with them while they were doing press in New York City at their Public Relations and Marketing teams office The Chamber Group.
+I caught up with them while they were doing press in New York City at their Public Relations and Marketing team offices The Chamber Group.

 KM: Let me just say that I was listened to your EP titled “DMK” on the way over and you girls are great and there’s some major things happening with you, for instance “Empire” what a great opportunity?